budnyinqa/CSharp-OOP-Exercises/README.md

 } while (source.Length > 0);
 dictionaryComplete = true;
 ```
-If at any point an exception occurs—such as a missing code in the dictionary—the method catches it and sets flag to false, signaling that decompression failed.
+If at any point an exception occurs—such as a missing code in the dictionary - the method catches it and sets flag to false, signaling that decompression failed.

 ### Printing Results